 Each location offers the opportunity to work with a variety of judges on a wide range of legal matters.
 While the law clerks may be geographically dispersed, they may work collectively with clerks in other regions.
 All the law clerks are supervised by counsel in Toronto, and each clerk has his or her own judicial mentor.
 Salary and benefits are the same for each location.

-In Toronto, each law clerk is typically assigned to work for nine to ten full-time and supernumerary judges.
+In Toronto, each law clerk is typically assigned to work for ten to twelve full-time and supernumerary judges.
 The judges themselves are assigned to various rotations, including family, criminal, civil, and commercial.
 As a result, law clerks get to work with a variety of judges on a wide range of matters.

 In all other locations, law clerks conduct research for the judges throughout their respective judicial regions.
 The work-sharing arrangements in locations with more than one clerk vary by judicial region.

-If you would like to know more about a particular region, you may wish to contact a law clerk in that location.
+If you would like to know more about a particular region, you can reach out to the Court at SCJ.Clerkship@ontario.ca and someone will put you in touch with a law clerk in that location.

 Terms of Employment

 All clerkships begin in August.
-Law clerks’ benefits include vacation pay, statutory holiday pay, 4% pay in lieu of other benefits, paid sick days, and an educational stipend.
+Law clerks’ benefits include vacation pay, statutory holiday pay, 4% pay in lieu of other benefits, paid sick days, law society fees associated with articling, and an educational stipend.
 Law clerks are also included in the Ministry of the Attorney General hireback pool and may apply for internal counsel positions after clerking and completion of bar admission.